St. Xavier's College, Kolkata: Philanthropy and social activities

-Prayas, a 3-day boot camp aimed at making underprivileged kids aware of the need of higher education was started in 2006 by the then principal of the college, Rev. Felix Raj, S.J.
-In the boot-camp, underprivileged children are brought to the college campus from nearby villages and slums for a fun filled day of activity and entertainment.
-The children are provided with free meals and gifts.
-This festival is organized by the social work department (under the National Service Scheme) of the university.
+Prayas, a 3-day boot camp aimed at making underprivileged children aware of the importance of higher education was started in 2006 by the then principal of the college, Rev. Felix Raj, S.J.
+In the boot-camp, underprivileged children are brought to the college campus from nearby villages and slums for a fun-filled day of activity and entertainment.
+Children are provided with free meals and gifts.
+This festival is organised by the social work department (under the National Service Scheme) of the university.